 Beyond the Havana borders

-A good alternative to go around Cuba is taking a Viazul bus.
+A good alternative to going around Cuba is taking a Viazul bus.
 Viazul is the national bus company for tourists and covers almost all provinces.
 This company offers a good service and reasonable rates that vary according to the distance (from 12 to 37 CUC in routes from 4 up to 9 hours long).

 According to the local media, there are about 60,552 hotel rooms in Cuba.
-A simple search in Internet will drive you to hundreds of websites that will help you find and choose the most affordable offers.
+A simple search on the Internet will drive you to hundreds of websites that will help you find and choose the most affordable offers.
 Where to stay is a key issue when planning a cheap vacation to Cuba, so should look carefully.

 Private houses, known as casas particulares or hostales, are nowadays the cheapest accommodation to stay in Cuba.
 They continue spreading for all over the island (today there are more than 14,000) thanks to the opening of the Cuban‘s economy to the private sector.
-Unlike hotels, this kind of accommodations allow you to interact with Cuban families who can also offer excellent meals.
+Unlike hotels, this kind of accommodations allows you to interact with Cuban families who can also offer excellent meals.
 Staying in hostales is one of the best ways to learn about the Cuban life and get in touch with the authentic Cuba.

 The price for a night in a casa particular range from 25 to 35 CUC per room, not including meals.
 However, if you look further in travel forums you can find some hostales that offer a room for 10-15 CUC per night.
 In any case, negotiating with the owners is something you may always do.
 Another way to reduce costs is by sharing the room with a fellow traveler.

 Searching for casas particulares on the internet wasn’t easy, but it is not a problem anymore.
 Airbnb, for example, is a popular website to book private rooms our houses.
-Since the United States and Cuba reestablished diplomatic relations, Airbnb hosts over 4,000 homes and apartments for rental, 40% of which are located in Havana and the rest are spread all over the country.
+Since the United States and Cuba re-established diplomatic relations, Airbnb hosts over 4,000 homes and apartments for rental, 40% of which are located in Havana and the rest are spread all over the country.
 Additionally, you can install the Cuban-Junky App to find hundreds of casas particulares in Cuba, even without any sort of fee or commission!

 A wave of private restaurants (paladares) has swept the island.
-They have radically changed the food landscape with a wealth of options, good service and reasonable prices.
+They have radically changed the food landscape with a wealth of options, good service, and reasonable prices.
 Today, in Cuba there are more than 2,000 paladares, where for only 6-8 CUC you will taste exquisite dishes from the Cuban cuisine.
 Wondering where to find good paladares?
 Visit A la Mesa, a website that lists the best spots to eat in Cuba.

-If you are travelling around the city and need a light snack, you head into a state or private cafeteria.
-Options there include pizza, bread, sweets, ice cream and soft drinks.
-Each time you visit these places, pay a fair attention to the menu so you don’t get muddled up with the currency you need to use.
+If you are traveling around the city and need a light snack, you head into a state or private cafeteria.
+Options there include pizza, bread, sweets, ice cream, and soft drinks.
+Each time you visit these places, pay fair attention to the menu so you don’t get muddled up with the currency you need to use.
 The offers at these cafeterias are low-cost, and you may pay with CUP.
 For example, a snack of a Cuban roasted pork sandwich with soda is priced at about 15 CUP.

 Thinking of cooking your own meals?
-Head to any of the agricultural markets (agromercados) of the city to get vegetables, fruits and meat.
+Head to any of the agricultural markets (agromercados) of the city to get vegetables, fruits, and meat.
 Although you won’t find too much variety, you may pay a fair price, even in CUP.